jdillard/personal-site/source/_posts/2018-01-01-continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.md

 ## Building the pipeline

-The build environment is created using the **Dockerfile** that is stored in the repo.
+The build environment is created using the **Dockerfile** that is stored in the repository.
 This file isn't expected to change often, but modifications can be made over time.
 It can also be used for similar, yet customized, sphinx jobs with little overhead.